Niles Marsh

 Niles Marsh was a female impersonator who began his career on the Broadway stage and then, from the early 1920s to the mid-1940s, rose to become one of the best known drag performers on the American vaudeville and nightclub circuits.
 He was one of many such artists who, during that period, encapsulated what was known as the Pansy Craze.

 Performing career

 On Broadway

 According to a programme biography from the 1940s, Niles Marsh "was a child prodigy and started his career as a boy soprano, touring for four years".
 A producer who heard him sing immediately cast him in a Broadway show, playing a female role.
-By his own admission, Marsh subsequently performed several seasons on Broadway, although the actual productions have yet to be identified.
+From a show biography, Marsh subsequently performed several seasons on Broadway.

 Vaudeville Circuit

 By the 1920s, Marsh had become a performer on the lucrative vaudeville circuit.
 Typical of his early appearance was one that opened at the Strand Theater in Modesto, California, on January 1, 1924.
 One of four acts to perform in a continuous show from 2pm to 11pm, Marsh was singled out by the local press as "the one which is going to prove a real sensation...
 This act has a great volume of scenery and changes costume several times.
 Niles Marsh will prove one of the cleverest acts to visit Modesto in some time".
 He performed at the same venue again a year later, in March 1925, in what was billed as "a novel surprise."
 In July 1927, Marsh appeared at the Liberty Theatre in Benton Harbor, Michigan, in a dance revue entitled Stepping Along.
 As the local press noted, he and another artiste, Doral Mack, "impersonate flappers in a highly diverting comedy number in which these fashion pirates offer singing and dancing of the highest type."